SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 ensures that only optimized kernels are called when using the GPU.
 Additionally, the `gpu` function is shown as a way to translate models and data over to the GPU.
 Note that this function is CPU-safe, so if the GPU is disabled or unavailable, this code will fallback to the CPU.
-If the CPU fallback results in an error, we can also replace gpu(...) with Array(...).

 ### Load MNIST Dataset into Minibatches